 But if you have health issues and aren’t confident that you could get a cheap no-exam policy, you might want to start with the VGLI program and go from there.

-To help you make the right decision, Leap Life’s licensed life insurance agents can walk you through the process and answer any questions you have along the way.
-They can also offer quotes from other life insurance companies to give you an idea of the cheapest options for your needs.
+To help you make the right decision, Leap Life’s licensed life insurance team can walk you through the process and answer any questions you have along the way.
+They are commission-free and can be reached at (844) 755-5327, Monday - Friday 8am - 6pm PST.
+You can also get quotes from other life insurance carriers to give you an idea of the cheapest options for your needs.